rfjakob/gocryptfs/README.md

 Changelog
 ---------

-v0.10 (not yet released)
-* **Drop dependency to `spacemonkeygo/openssl`**
+v0.10, 2016-05-30
+* **Replace `spacemonkeygo/openssl` with `stupidgcm`**
  * gocryptfs now has its own thin wrapper to OpenSSL's GCM implementation called `stupidgcm`.
- * This should fix the [compile issues](https://github.com/rfjakob/gocryptfs/issues/21) people are seeing with `spacemonkeygo/openssl` and it also gets us a 20% performance boost for streaming writes.
+ * This should fix the [compile issues](https://github.com/rfjakob/gocryptfs/issues/21) people are seeing with `spacemonkeygo/openssl`.
+It also gets us a 20% performance boost for streaming writes.
-* Warn but continue anyway if fallocate(2) is not supported by the underlying filesystem, see [issue #22](https://github.com/rfjakob/gocryptfs/issues/22)
- * Enables to use gocryptfs on ZFS, albeit with reduced out-of-space safety.
 * **Automatically choose between OpenSSL and Go crypto** [issue #23](https://github.com/rfjakob/gocryptfs/issues/23)
- * `-openssl=auto` is the new default
  * Go 1.6 added an optimized GCM implementation in amd64 assembly that uses AES-NI.
    This is faster than OpenSSL and is used if available.
- * In all other cases OpenSSL is much faster and is used instead.
+In all other cases OpenSSL is much faster and is used instead.
+ * `-openssl=auto` is the new default
  * Passing `-openssl=true/false` overrides the autodetection.
+* Warn but continue anyway if fallocate(2) is not supported by the underlying filesystem, see [issue #22](https://github.com/rfjakob/gocryptfs/issues/22)
+ * Enables to use gocryptfs on ZFS and ext3, albeit with reduced out-of-space safety.
 * [Fix statfs](https://github.com/rfjakob/gocryptfs/pull/27), by @lxp
 * Fix a fsstress [failure](https://github.com/hanwen/go-fuse/issues/106)
   in the go-fuse library.